 Wheelchair dancing is a partner dance where at least one of the dancers is in a wheelchair.
 The physical benefits of wheelchair dancing include the maintenance of physical balance, flexibility, range of motion, coordination and improved respiratory control.
-The psychological effects of ballroom dancing are social interaction and the development of relationships.
+This dramatically increases physical health and keeps your body fit and functioning The psychological effects of ballroom dancing are social interaction and the development of relationships.
+This increases your mental health and helps you develop a support network and friends to enjoy life with.

 We had the opportunity to talk with Ms. Wheelchair America 2016, Dr. Alette Coble-Temple.
 Here is what she had to say about the benefits of dancing for wheelchair-users: